Comparison of COVID-19 employer tax incentives

 Four of these incentives provide opportunities for employers to obtain immediate access to cash.
 When immediate access is not available, employers are permitted to request payroll tax refunds.
 The CARES Act also created a new Payroll Protection Program (PPP), administered by the Small Business Administration, to provide loans to businesses with less than 500 employees.
 That program has been modified through subsequent legislation, including the creation of second draw loans pursuant to the CAA.

 While these tax incentives provide a much-needed source of liquidity for many businesses, they have also created a good deal of confusion regarding their application, interaction with each other, and interaction with the small business loan programs.
 In some cases, the utilization of one program precludes the use of others, and there are anti-duplication rules to prevent duplicate benefits from being claimed.
 This alert is intended to help address this confusion through a detailed analysis of each of the employer incentives.
 This includes illustrative examples throughout and a comparative summary table at the conclusion.
 That table is especially helpful as a reference guide.

 To navigate to a specific section, click the link below.
 Keep reading normally for the full alert.

 - Employee retention credit – 2020 and 2021

-- Employer payroll tax deferral – 2020 only
+- Employer payroll tax deferrals – 2020 only

 - Payroll credit for required paid sick leave – 2020 and 2021